ogr09/phantomjs_doc_ja/API-Reference.md

 });
 ```

-As of PhantomJS 1.6, arguments can be passed to the function.
+As of PhantomJS 1.6, JSON-serializable arguments can be passed to the function.
 In the following example, the text value of a DOM element is extracted.
 The following example achieves the same end goal as the previous example but the element is chosen based on a selector which is passed to the `evaluate` call:
 ```javascript
 var page = require('webpage').create();
 page.open('http://m.bing.com', function(status) {